az-digital/az_quickstart/CONTRIBUTING.md

 2. Change the `debug` setting to `true` in the `twig.config` section of `parameters`
 3. Clear cache

-If using lando or ddev for local devleopment, you may need to use a code editor that allows you to connect to a running Docker container to make this change (e.g. VS Code).
+If using lando or ddev for local devleopment, you may need to use a code editor such as VS Code that allows you to connect to a running Docker container to make this change (see VS Code specific insructions in the "Local Development" section of this document).

 ## Configuration Management and Database Updates